P4C and Ofsted

 Broadgreen Primary School, Liverpool

-Judged to be a Good school by OFSTED, July 2019
+Judged to be a Good school, July 2019

 'The school’s work to promote pupils’ personal development and welfare is good.
 Leaders ensure that the welfare and care of pupils is central to life at the school.
 Pupils work and play together harmoniously because they are taught to show tolerance of diversity as well as compassion for others.
 Through an approach looking at philosophical situations, pupils are also taught to work hard and to demonstrate resilience when they encounter problems.
 Through the curriculum, pupils develop a strong awareness of different faiths, ethnic backgrounds and cultures.
 Pupils demonstrate respectful and considerate attitudes and show respect for each other, even if they hold different beliefs or points of view.
 They are well prepared to play a positive role in modern Britain.'